A Kitchen Remodel in Maryland for a Growing Family Unit

 Brandi had also toyed with doing a few DIY projects as a facelift.
 Mainly, a temporary backsplash and a fresh coat of paint.
 But, as Brandi put it, “If I’m having a baby, I’m having a new kitchen.”
 That’s when they turned to Sweeten.

-Seeking support for a kitchen remodel in Rockville
+Local support for kitchen remodeling contractors in Maryland

 Brandi was newly pregnant when she found Sweeten.
 She needed a service like Sweeten to take some of the stress off of the contractor search process.
-And it was important as a couple of color to hire a Black general contractor.
+And it was important as people of color to hire a Black-owned general contracting firm.
 Brandi met with two contractors outside of the Sweeten network but their estimates were too high.
 And there wasn’t much room for negotiation.
 She would have to compromise on the design, which she didn’t want to do.
 Her Sweeten contractor, however, gave her many options in order to fit her budget and style.
 “He was very thorough,” said Brandi.

 “When the wall came down, I was like, ‘Wow’,” said Brandi.
 “It definitely opened up the space so much more.”